edesmars/capitest/readme.md

-This is a sample project to test deployment with capitrasno and capifony.
+This is a sample project to test deployment with capistrano and capifony. <br/>
-THe code is from the Symblog Tutorial: http://tutorial.symblog.co.uk/
+The code is from the Symblog Tutorial: http://tutorial.symblog.co.uk/